7: In mathematics

+A seven-sided shape is a heptagon.
+The regular n-gons for n ⩽ 6 can be constructed by compass and straightedge alone, which makes the heptagon the first regular polygon that cannot be directly constructed with these simple tools.

 7 is the only number D for which the equation 2^{n} − D = x^{2} has more than two solutions for n and x natural.
 In particular, the equation 2^{n} − 7 = x^{2} is known as the Ramanujan–Nagell equation.
+7 is one of seven numbers in the positive definite quadratic integer matrix representative of all odd numbers: {1, 3, 5, 7, 11, 15, 33}.

 There are 7 frieze groups in two dimensions, consisting of symmetries of the plane whose group of translations is isomorphic to the group of integers.
 These are related to the 17 wallpaper groups whose transformations and isometries repeat two-dimensional patterns in the plane.
-The seventh indexed prime number is seventeen.

-A seven-sided shape is a heptagon.
-The regular n-gons for n ⩽ 6 can be constructed by compass and straightedge alone, which makes the heptagon the first regular polygon that cannot be directly constructed with these simple tools.
-Figurate numbers representing heptagons are called heptagonal numbers.
-7 is also a centered hexagonal number.

 A heptagon in Euclidean space is unable to generate uniform tilings alongside other polygons, like the regular pentagon.
 However, it is one of fourteen polygons that can fill a plane-vertex tiling, in its case only alongside a regular triangle and a 42-sided polygon (3.7.42).
-This is also one of twenty-one such configurations from seventeen combinations of polygons, that features the largest and smallest polygons possible.

-In Wythoff's kaleidoscopic constructions, seven distinct generator points that lie on mirror edges of a three-sided Schwarz triangle are used to create most uniform tilings and polyhedra; an eighth point lying on all three mirrors is technically degenerate, reserved to represent snub forms only.

-Seven of eight semiregular tilings are Wythoffian, the only exception is the elongated triangular tiling.
-Seven of nine uniform colorings of the square tiling are also Wythoffian, and between the triangular tiling and square tiling, there are seven non-Wythoffian uniform colorings of a total twenty-one that belong to regular tilings (all hexagonal tiling uniform colorings are Wythoffian).
+Otherwise, for any regular n-sided polygon, the maximum number of intersecting diagonals (other than through its center) is at most 7.

 In two dimensions, there are precisely seven 7-uniform Krotenheerdt tilings, with no other such k-uniform tilings for k > 7, and it is also the only k for which the count of Krotenheerdt tilings agrees with k.

-The Fano plane is the smallest possible finite projective plane with 7 points and 7 lines such that every line contains 3 points and 3 lines cross every point.
-With group order 168 = 23·3·7, this plane holds 35 total triples of points where 7 are collinear and another 28 are non-collinear, whose incidence graph is the 3-regular bipartate Heawood graph with 14 vertices and 21 edges.
-This graph embeds in three dimensions as the Szilassi polyhedron, the simplest toroidal polyhedron alongside its dual with 7 vertices, the Császár polyhedron.

-In three-dimensional space there are seven crystal systems and fourteen Bravais lattices which classify under seven lattice systems, six of which are shared with the seven crystal systems.
-There are also collectively seventy-seven Wythoff symbols that represent all uniform figures in three dimensions.